jasmaa/dilhan/readme.md

 # Dilhan

-Tool for creating and analyzing undirected graphs
+Dilhan is a tool for creating and analyzing undirected graphs

 ## Features
+  - Create and modify undirected graphs
+  - Save and load graph files
-  - Add/Delete vertices and edges
+  - Count vertices and edges
-  - Tracks edge and vertex count

-## TODO
-  - Compute shortest path between two selected points
-  - Optimize graphical performance